 Philodendron is a great plant for beginner grow plants.
 They don’t require a lot of care or attention and they’re very forgiving if you forget to water them.
-You may be wondering “ how often to water philodendron?”.
+Y

-The answer is not as straightforward as you might think.
 Different types of Philodendrons need different levels of water, and the amount of water your plant needs also depends on factors such as the temperature, humidity, and size of the pot.
-In this blog post, we will discuss how to water your Philodendron correctly and provide tips for keeping your plant healthy!
+In this blog post, we will discuss how to water your Philodendron correctly and provide tips for keeping your plant healthy.

 - 1 How Do You Know If Your Philodendron Needs Watering?